-For many people, accreditation is an unfamiliar concept – what it is, what it means, and how institutions achieve accreditation.
-As NPRC moves through the development of the college and process of accreditation, the needs of students are first and foremost.
-This value drives all college decisions, including the process of accreditation.
+For many people, accreditation is an unfamiliar concept – what it is, what it means, and how institutions achieve it.
+As NPRC grows as a college and moves through the accreditation process, the needs of students remain first and foremost.
+This value drives all college decisions, including the commitment to achieving accreditation.

 Accreditation is important to students for three primary reasons:

-- Enrolled students are eligible to receive federal and state grants and loans
+- Accredited institutions are eligible to complete the processes necessary for approval to award federal and state grants and loans to enrolled students.

-The following outlines the steps required to achieve instituitonal accreditation and the benefits to students, families, and institutions.
+The following outlines the steps required to achieve institutional accreditation and the associated benefits to students, families, and institutions.

-Building An Accredited College- Process of Becoming Accredited
+Building An Accredited College – The Process of Becoming Accredited

 The road to accreditation is a multistep, peer-reviewed process that all colleges must complete.
-Once a proposal for a college is approved legislatively, a governing board (Board of Trustees) must be established.
+Once a proposal for a college is legislatively approved, a governing board (Board of Trustees) must be established.
 This group develops the plan and framework for the college.
-Once that is written and then approved by the PA Department of Education (PDE), the college must complete a second comprehensive application to the PDE to become a degree-granting institution in the state.
-Finally, only after that approval, can the college begin to apply for institutional accreditation.
+Once that is written and then approved by the PA Department of Education (PDE), the college must complete a second comprehensive application to PDE to be authorized as a degree-granting institution in the Commonwealth.
+Finally, only after that approval, a college may begin the accreditation application process.

-The process of institutional accreditation is neither swift nor simple and involves developing policies and procedures, curricula, and administrative organizational structure.
-It is a multi-year process broken into three parts: pre-candidacy, candidacy, and accreditation.
+The process of achieving and maintaining accreditation is neither swift nor simple and involves developing policies and procedures, curricula, and administrative organizational structure.
+It requires a commitment to the assessment of all policies, procedures, and practices in pursuit of continual improvement in all areas.
+This is a multi-year process broken into three parts: pre-candidacy, candidacy, and accreditation.

 Pre-candidacy.
 To apply for pre-candidacy, institutions must complete a comprehensive application that includes data on curriculum, finances, student outcomes, and other institutional processes.